intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/keras-api.md

 ```scala
 getOutputShape()
 ```
-* Return the input or output shape of a model, which is a [`Shape`](#shape) object.
+* Return the input or output shape of a model, which is a [`2-Shape`](#shape) object.
 For `SingleShape`, the first entry is `-1` representing the batch dimension.
 For a model with multiple inputs or outputs, it will return a `MultiShape`.

 ```scala
 setName(name)